bbauska/W3Cx-5of5/README.md

 - For embedding online examples in this course, I use the CodePen.io online code editor.
 - For choosing a CSS color, shadow, text-shadow, gradients, etc. I use the LiveWeave online code editor."

+Traditional source code editors
+You can use any source code editor that has good support for HTML, CSS and JavaScript files.
+For this course, you are free to use whichever you prefer.
+However, there are some in particular that we recommend.
+Sublime Text is a very powerful, multi-platform source code editor, it's semi-free (you can use it without paying, it will pop up a dialog asking you to buy it once in a while, but not very often).
+Sublime text supports hundreds of plugins to enhance its features.

+**Visual Studio Code** is a free, open source, multi-platform editor by Microsoft.

+## Other tools

+### Free of charge:
+	•	Atom source code editor (note that Visual Studio code is based on Atom).
+	•	Brackets source code editor.
+	•	NotePad++ (Windows only)
+	•	NetBeans and Eclipse: very powerful IDEs (integrated development environments), but heavier than all the "lightweight" source editors that we've talked about so far.
+More dedicated to "mid-size/large-size projects", more for pro developers that are also looking for good support for server-side languages such as Java, Python, PHP, etc.

+### Not free of charge:

+	•	IDEs by JetBrains.com have a very good reputation and can be obtained for free if you are an academic customer (student or teacher).
+The WebStorm IDE is a very good mid-weight tool for developing HTML/CSS/JS/NodeJS code.
+	•	BBedit (for Macs): source code editor for mac with support for Web languages.